obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ Use binary search to get char pos from buffer pos
 + Display conflict information in the footer
 + Update modified time when saving buffer to disk
 + From time to time refresh open buffers from disk